 Note: High priority reviews solely mean that a student's test attempt should be reviewed - it does not indicate cheating took place.
 Items such as missing facial detection are just an indicator you may want to review that section of the video.

 Note: You will see a Request video download link below the recording.
-The video from this will be the exact same as you can view in Blackboard.
-This should only be used if a copy of the video is needed for a student conduct review or other reason.
+The video from this will be the exact same as you can view on Blackboard.
+This should only be used if a copy of the video is needed for a student conduct review or other reasons.

 Errors (yellow exclamation symbol)